TRV$DJAM

 TRV$DJAM was a collaboration project between Travis Barker of Blink-182 and Adam Goldstein, a.k.a.
 DJ AM.
-They performed their first show on June 25, 2008 at the Roxy and released a mix tape online in August 2008 titled Fix Your Face.
-In June 2009, they released a second mix tape titled Fix Your Face Vol. 2 (Coachella' 09).
+They performed their first show on June 25, 2008 at the Roxy and released a mixtape online in August 2008 titled Fix Your Face.
+In June 2009, they released a second mixtape titled Fix Your Face Vol. 2 (Coachella' 09).
 Hours after performing for thousands of college students on September 19, 2008 in Columbia, South Carolina, Barker and DJ AM were critically injured in a Learjet crash that killed four people.

-The artists' collaboration project is now over after their two released mixtapes, due to the death of Goldstein on August 28, 2009 at his apartment in New York City.
+Following their two released mixtapes, the duo ceased due to the death of Goldstein on August 28, 2009.